 To reach this area by train, plan to take one of the many international connections to Interlaken Ost, which is southwest of Zurich or southeast of Bern.
 From Interlaken Ost, transfer to the local Berner Oberland Bahn railway, which serves both Grindelwald and Lauterbrunnen.
 Once in either of those towns, there are a variety of Post Buses, trams and cog railways to get you to your final destination.
 If you are flying into Switzerland and planning to take the train, you may want to look into the Swiss Transfer Ticket (swisstravelsystem.ch) that is an inexpensive way to get round-trip from the airport to one ski area.

-Overall, Grindelwald is the 1st most popular walking & backpacking of all 15 hiking in Switzerland.
+Overall, Grindelwald is the 1st most popular hiking trail of all 15 hikes in Switzerland.